 Once opened, the Oregon Public House will feature a rotating tap menu, with the eventual goal of building an in-house brewery.
 Profits from the business will support charities on a rotating basis with up to 10 charities being supported at any given time.

 Currently, the Oregon Public House plans to donate profits to the following five charities:

 - My Voice Music – A music program for marginalized youth

 - The Mentoring Project – Local Portland-area mentoring program

 - Compassion First – Local organization dedicated to fighting the sex trade

 - Habitat for Humanity – Popular nonprofit housing organization

 - Black United Fund – Social organization dedicated to ethnic diversity

 While there is no set open date for the Oregon Public House, Saari told the New York Times it could open up as early as next month.
-The pub is located at 700 NE Dekum Street in Portland, Oregon.
+The pub is located at 700 NE Dekum St. in Portland.